Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information:

-The LessThan function is an example of recursion, where a function calls itself repeatedly until it reaches a base case.
-The pseudocode for LessThan is demonstrated, showing how n decreases by 1 at each recursive call until n becomes less than or equal to 0.
-Euclid's algorithm is another example of recursion, used to compute the greatest common divisor (GCD) of two non-zero integers.
-The algorithm works by repeatedly dividing the larger number by the smaller one and taking the remainder, with the GCD being the last non-zero remainder.
-In an iterative version of Euclid's algorithm, a loop is used instead of recursive calls to achieve the same result.
-Both versions of Euclid's algorithm terminate when the remainder becomes zero, producing the final GCD.
-The pseudocode for both algorithms is provided, highlighting key steps such as checking for termination and updating variables.
-Understanding recursion and iteration are essential concepts in programming, with applications in solving problems like finding the GCD of two numbers.
+The video transcript discusses recursion, a process where a function calls itself repeatedly.
+The "LessThan" pseudocode example illustrates this concept, where the function recursively checks if the input value minus a decreasing number is greater than zero until it reaches one.
+Another example, Euclid's algorithm, computes the greatest common divisor (GCD) of two non-zero integers by repeatedly dividing the larger number by the smaller one and updating the remainder.
+This process continues until the remainder becomes zero, at which point the GCD is determined to be the last non-zero remainder.
+The pseudocode for Euclid's algorithm uses a loop or recursion, with the recursive version calling itself with updated values until the terminating condition is met (b = 0).
+In both cases, the algorithm terminates after a finite time and produces a result.
+To apply Euclid's algorithm in practice, one must ensure that it does so by checking for the zero termination condition and using an auxiliary variable to keep track of intermediate results.
+By understanding recursion and Euclid's algorithm, developers can solve problems efficiently, such as finding the GCD of two numbers or implementing sorting algorithms like quicksort.

 ---